 ~ a short story

 Exen produced the schematics of the building.
-He already had them memorized, he was just killing time.
+He already had them memorized and now he was just killing time.
 This one would be all about timing.
 Needed to get in and out within a narrow window.
 As always, his employer would accept nothing less than perfect success.

 Exen blows another bubble.
 Then he goes back to chewing, mouth and mind in unison.

 He tightens his goggles and facemask, fastened the suit.
 It would give his body the aerodynamic quality it needed to make the distance.
 Kneeling down to steady himself, he takes a deep breath.
-Gazing about the city, Exen absorbed the stimuli of its complex neon innards below.
+Gazing about the city, Exen absorbed the stimuli of its complex, neon innards below.
 Never, ever at rest.
 Just like him.
 From this vantage point he could see his condo.
 The night wind breathed into his suit and cooled his body.
-At this altitude it was a little too chilly.
+At this altitude it was a little too chilly to be OK.
+No worries.
 No moon, just as planned.
 The less visibility, the better.

 He leaps from his post and activates the boost.
 It wouldn’t last long and it was mostly to put him on a certain trajectory.
 He needed to be in line with the chosen point of entry.
 Timing was everything.
 With his arms now outstretched, the fibers of the suit caught a current, laterally descent began.
 Exen alternates between a dive and a glide several more times before he has his mark.
 Ready for the final motions, he brings arms to his sides and dives hard with laser-like intensity.

-Approaching terminal velocity, he banks his body to the right.
+Approaching terminal velocity, Exen banks his body to the right.
 He puts himself in line with the eastern side of the building.
-He points his arm and lays down an x-shaped slash into the stone.
-It’s imperative he enter here, the only part of the building with no windows, no monitor eyes.
-No one would have time to prepare.
+He points his wrist and lays down an x-shaped slash into the stone and concrete.
+Imperative he enter here, the only part of the building with no windows, no monitor eyes.
+No one within would have time to prepare.